 China is proving a particularly difficult market for foreign Internet firms.
-Google, eBay, Yahoo! and MySpace have all struggled there (at one point, Rupert Murdoch even sent his wife, Wendi Deng Murdoch, to head up the MySpace China effort).
+Google, eBay, Yahoo! and MySpace have all struggled there.
 And don't be surprised to see some of these well-capitalized overseas innovators making a move on U.S. markets too.

 While global growth can seem like a good thing, acquiring global users isn't the same as making money from them.
 Free sites with large amounts of users from developing nations face real cost/revenue challenges.
-As the New York Times points out, there are 1.6 billion Internet users worldwide, but fewer than half of them have disposable incomes high enough to interest major advertisers.B.
+As the New York Times points out, there are 1.6 billion Internet users worldwide, but fewer than half of them have disposable incomes high enough to interest major advertisers, meaning that in terms of average revenue per user (ARPU), these new social networking recruits are likely to be far less lucrative in the near future than the firm's current users.B.
 Stone and M. Helft, "In Developing Countries, Web Grows without Profit," New York Times, April 27, 2009.
 Worse still, telecommunications costs in these markets are also often higher, too.
 Bandwidth costs and dim revenue options caused video site Veoh to block access coming from Africa, Eastern Europe, Latin America, and some parts of Asia.
-MySpace already offers a stripped-down
+MySpace already offers a stripped-down Lite option as its default in India.
+And execs at YouTube and Facebook haven't ruled out lowering the quality of streaming media, file size, or other options, discriminating by region or even by user.

-- 17. The act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined generally large group of people in the form of an open call. - 18.
+- 16. The act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined generally large group of people in the form of an open call. - 17.
 Adapting products and services for different languages and regional differences.